marjow1/Flappy-bird-python/README.md

 # Flappy-bird-python
 A basic Flappy Bird game made in Python

+With an added config file just edit the config file and run the main.py and see how varibles work :)

 I took the assets from https://github.com/zhaolingzhi/FlapPyBird-master | Credits to him

 ## Current State: